The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 \textbf{Hip actuation} is achieved through a closed-chain mechanism (Fig.~\ref{fig:experimental_setup}.c) driven by two linear actuators per leg (P01-48x240 motors, LinMot, Switzerland).
-The two prismatic actuators per leg are located on a plane that can rotate around the x-axis of the global frame \(\mathcal{O}\) (see Fig.~\ref{Fig:2}.a).
 This configuration enables control of both hip flexion/extension and ab-/adduction, while maintaining a rigid joint rotation.

-This is achieved through a parallel closed-chain mechanism connected to the outputs of two joints (denoted by $P_{int}$ and $P_{ext}$ in Fig.~\ref{Fig:2}.a) located at the distal end of the shafts of the hip prismatic actuators.
-On the other end, this closed-chain structure is attached to the thigh link of the orthosis via two perpendicular revolute joints ($E$ and $B$ in Fig.~\ref{Fig:2}.a).
-This mechanism converts the independent translational motions of the linear actuators into coordinated movements of the thigh link in the frontal and sagittal planes, as illustrated in Fig.~\ref{fig:hip-model}.
-In particular, this configuration enforces hip flexion/extension movements when the two linear actuators move in the same direction (Fig.~\ref{fig:hip-model}.b), while ab-/adduction movements are produced by moving in opposite directions (Fig.~\ref{fig:hip-model}.c).
-By allowing the linear actuators to rotate about the x-axis of the passive joint $A$, the system avoids overconstraining the leg.
+Its mechanism converts the independent translational motions of the linear actuators into coordinated movements of the thigh link in the frontal and sagittal planes, as illustrated in Fig.~\ref{fig:hip-model}.

-In Fig.~\ref{Fig:2}.a, the thigh rotational motion is represented by three rotational axes intersecting in $H$.
-Note that the hip internal/external rotation is mechanically constrained by the exoskeleton’s structure and, aside from small contributions from pelvis rotation, remains approximately fixed.

-This mainly parallel actuation configuration offers several benefits over a serial approach like the FreeD, the most notable being a reduction in orthosis inertia, resulting in a more transparent system by design.
+In particular, this configuration enforces hip flexion/extension movements when the two linear actuators of a leg move in the same direction (Fig.~\ref{fig:hip-model}.b), while ab-/adduction movements are produced by moving in opposite directions (Fig.~\ref{fig:hip-model}.c).
+By allowing the linear actuators to rotate around the x-axis of the frame located in correspondence to the hip passive joint, the system avoids overconstraining the leg.
+This mainly parallel actuation configuration offers several benefits over a serial approach , the most notable being a reduction in orthosis inertia, resulting in a more transparent system by design.

-For completeness, Fig.~\ref{Fig:2}.a also includes the \textbf{knee joint}, which is part of the original Lokomat\textsuperscript{\textregistered} device.
-The knee joint is located at the distal end of the thigh link, connected to the closed-chain structure via a revolute joint ($K$) and provided with a built-in force sensor.

 The various actuators have built-in incremental position encoders.
 The pelvis module includes a Pixart infrared (IR) motion camera (PixArt Imaging Inc., Hsinchu, Taiwan) and a 6-DoF inertial measurement unit (IMU)(MPU9250, InvenSense, San Jose, USA).
 A Kalman filter is used to combine the IMU and camera data to estimate the position and orientation of the pelvis plate with respect to the fixed back of the pelvis module, see~\cite{wyss2019} for further details.